sebanc/linuxloops/Readme/Install-with-linux.md

 "-dst <path>": destination is the target drive such as "/dev/sdX" (mandatory).
 "-s" <number>: size of the install on drive in GB (optional, if not specified the full disk size is used).
 "-z" <number>: size of the swap (optional) (optional, no swap by default).
+"-b": use btrfs format for the root filesystem (instead of ext4)
 "-e": enable rootfs and swap encryption (optional but highly recommended).
 "-n": automatically install the latest nvidia proprietary driver (optional).
 "-S": automatically apply Microsoft Surface patches from www.github.com/linux-surface (optional, Surface patches are not included by default) (optional).